Børre Knudsen: Activism

 In 1979, when the Norwegian parliament finalized legislation allowing abortion on demand in the first trimester, Knudsen protested by refusing to perform any duties on behalf of the Norwegian state.
 He claimed to model his actions from the Norwegian bishops and majority of priests' opposition to the Nazi-friendly regime in Norway during the occupation in the Second World War.
 He continued his duties as a minister of the church and pastor for his congregation, but did not report statistics to the state, issue birth certificates or open mail addressed to him as a civil servant.
 He neither accepted his salary from the state.

 Minister of Church and Education Einar Førde dismissed Knudsen from his post for neglecting his duties, but Knudsen refused to leave his pastoral duties.
 His active congregation insisted that he was still their pastor and urged him not to leave.
 Knudsen was sued by the state, but won the first round.
 He eventually lost the case on appeal to the Supreme Court of Norway in 1983.
 The Supreme Court decision held that the state part of the church office could not be separated from the ecclesial or spiritual part of it within a State Church.
 Knudsen was replaced as parish priest in Balsfjord, but most of his active congregation followed him in establishing an independent local elect congregation in the tradition of the Norwegian Lutheran church.

 Two other priests, Ludvig Nessa and Per Kørner, joined him in his protest and were also terminated from their posts and defrocked.
 In 1987, these three started non-violent protests at abortion clinics, turning up in traditional ministerial robes and singing psalms.
 They also performed other public stunts such as symbolic burials of small coffins, and pouring blood over themselves outside the Norwegian parliament.
 They would continue until they were brought in by the police and received fines.
 Knudsen was jailed for three weeks in 1994 for not having paid his fines received for protests at abortion clinics.
 The three established the Deanery of Strandebarm in 1991, proclaiming it the "Church of Norway in Exile".
-Knudsen was ordained bishop of the church on 6 April 1997 at a sermon in Kautokeino, after two new priests had joined the cause the same year.
+Knudsen was ordained bishop of the church on 6 April 1997 at a sermon in Kautokeino Church, after two new priests had joined the cause the same year.
 Knudsen was finally defrocked from the Church of Norway in 2001.
 He resigned as "anti-bishop" in 2008 due to failing health.